Frequently Asked Questions

 How do I listen to his shows?

 You can listen to them right on the site – no muss, no fuss.
-Or if you prefer, you can download the podcast and listen to it on your iPod or your favorite MP3 player.
+Or if you prefer, you can download the podcast, or use our "Listen on the Go" button to load our podcast feed into Apple Podcasts, iTunes, Podcast Addict, Feedly... any app that can support an RSS feed.

 That’s the beauty of the podcast format – you can listen to it when you want, where you want.
 But you can only listen if you join.